 How to Rock Personalized Email Campaigns With Your Customer Data

-CRM is one of the fastest-growing software, predicted to be a $36 billion market by 2017.
+CRM continues to be one of the fastest-growing software.
 Unsurprisingly, CRM systems are used by millions of companies worldwide, helping companies to gather valuable customer data.

 But not many companies know how to harvest their customer data.

-Marketers mainly use CRM systems to measure results and fail to recognize the full potential of customer data.
+Marketers mainly use CRM software to measure their results.
+However, they often fail to recognize the full potential of customer data.

-It’s time that marketing teams grasp the power of unlimited customer data and use it to deliver highly targeted campaigns, leading to a rapid increase in sales.
+It’s about time that marketing teams grasp the power of unlimited customer data and start using it to deliver highly targeted campaigns, leading to a rapid increase in sales.

-Want to learn how to rock your email marketing campaigns by using the data in your CRM system?
+Want to learn how to rock your email marketing campaigns by using the data in your customer database software?
 Let’s roll.

-1. Increase sales to existing customers with personalized upsell campaigns
+1. Increase sales to existing customers with upsell campaigns

 If you’re a SaaS company, there’s always room for selling a more complex version or some new features to your customers.
 If you’re a creative agency, you can offer bigger campaign ideas and different media solutions.